Skip to content

 How much does it cost to form an LLC?

-State filing fees range from $50 to $500 depending on your state.
-You'll also need an EIN from the IRS (free) and potentially a registered agent service ($50-$300/year).
-If you form in a privacy-friendly state like New Mexico or Wyoming and also register in your home state, add another $100-$250.
-Total first-year cost is typically $100-$800.
-Many creators form their LLC in under an hour using an online service.
+State filing fees run $50–$500 depending on where you file.
+Add a free EIN from the IRS and a registered agent service ($50–$300/year) if you want your name off public records.
+If you form in a privacy state like New Mexico or Wyoming and register in your home state too, budget an extra $100–$250.
+Total first-year cost is usually $100–$800.
+Most creators get it done in under an hour online.

 What's the difference between LLC and S-Corp for creators?

-An LLC is simpler and cheaper to maintain — no payroll requirements, minimal annual compliance, and straightforward tax filing.
-An S-Corp (technically an LLC with S-Corp tax election) can save money on self-employment tax once you're earning $50K+/year by paying yourself a "reasonable salary" and taking the rest as distributions.
-Below $50K, the S-Corp savings rarely justify the added complexity and cost of payroll processing.
-Use our Tax Calculator to model the exact savings.
+An LLC is easier to maintain — no payroll, minimal annual compliance, simple tax filing.
+An S-Corp (an LLC with an S-Corp tax election) can cut your self-employment tax bill once you're at $50K+/year by splitting income between a salary and distributions.
+Under $50K, the tax savings rarely cover the added cost of running payroll.
+Use our Tax Calculator to run the numbers for your income level.

 Can I form an LLC anonymously?